ankitAMD/Interview-_Journey-/README.md

 # Interview_Journey
-some of them i attended the interview and some of not.
-But it was the list that companies are coming in our campus.
+I attended some of the interview not all.This list of companies was visited in my college campus.

 # UNIx command